Skip to main content

 • graphics

-The graphics of the game receive mixed reviews, with many praising the aesthetic quality, animations, and cutscenes, which remain visually appealing even years after release.
-However, some users criticize the early levels for their outdated visuals and janky gameplay.
-Overall, while not groundbreaking, the graphics are considered well done and contribute positively to the game's atmosphere and enjoyment.
+The graphics of the game receive mixed reviews, with some praising the aesthetic quality, animations, and cutscenes, while others criticize early levels for being subpar even by past standards.
+Despite its flaws, many players find the visuals appealing and atmospheric, particularly appreciating the medieval style and attention to detail in character animations.
+Overall, while not groundbreaking, the graphics are considered well done and contribute positively to the game's enjoyment.

 • “Love the aesthetic, good quality in cutscenes, animations, and voice acting.”